Southwestern United States: Professional

 Of the four major professional sports, Phoenix and Las Vegas are the only metropolitan areas in the Southwest that have representatives.
-While Las Vegas is home to the Las Vegas Raiders NFL football team and the Vegas Golden Knights NHL hockey team, Phoenix is one of only 13 U.S. cities to have representatives in all four: Arizona Diamondbacks in Major League Baseball, Arizona Cardinals in the National Football League, the Phoenix Suns in the National Basketball Association, and the Arizona Coyotes in the National Hockey League.
+Las Vegas is home to the Las Vegas Raiders NFL football team and the Vegas Golden Knights NHL hockey team.
+Phoenix is home to the Arizona Diamondbacks in Major League Baseball, Arizona Cardinals in the National Football League, and the Phoenix Suns in the National Basketball Association.
 The Greater Phoenix area is home to the Cactus League, one of two spring training leagues for Major League Baseball; fifteen of MLB's thirty teams are now included in the Cactus League.
 The region has also been the scene of several NFL super bowls.
 Sun Devil Stadium in Tempe held Super Bowl XXX in 1996, when the Dallas Cowboys defeated the Pittsburgh Steelers.
 State Farm Stadium in Glendale, Arizona hosted Super Bowl XLII on February 3, 2008, in which the New York Giants defeated the New England Patriots, as well as Super Bowl XLIX, which resulted in the New England Patriots defeating the Seattle Seahawks 28–24.
 The U.S. Airways Center hosted both the 1995 and the 2009 NBA All-Star Games.

 In 1997, the Phoenix Mercury were one of the original eight teams to launch the Women's National Basketball Association (WNBA).
 Indoor American football is represented by the Arizona Rattlers located in Phoenix.
 The region is also host to several major professional golf events: the LPGA's Founder's Cup; the Phoenix Open and the Shriners Hospitals for Children Open (in Las Vegas) of the PGA; and the Tucson Conquistadores Classic (in Tucson), and the Charles Schwab Cup Championship (in Scottsdale) on the Champions Tour of the PGA.